sonnysangha/Resume-Portfolio-Starter-pack/README.md

 ## 8. Host Resume Online

-Go to <a href="https://app.netlify.com">Netlify</a> and drag and drop the build folder there.
-Follow the instructions and your personalised resume will be online!

 1) Upload all the Resume related files to your Github Profile
 2) Go to <a href="https://www.heroku.com">Heroku</a> and set up your profile
 3) Create a New App